vinecopulib/pyvinecopulib/README.md

 distribution, you can add `vs2015_runtime` as a platform-dependent runtime requirement for you package: see the `conda.recipe/meta.yaml` file in this example.

+### Examples

+Jupyter notebooks with examples can be found in the examples folder.

 ### Building the documentation